iacopomasi/face_specific_augm/README.md

 This release is part of an on-going face recognition project [4].
 Please, check [this project page](http://www.openu.ac.il/home/hassner/projects/augmented_faces/) for updates and more data.

+**New!** We released an [end-to-end pipeline](https://github.com/fengju514/Face-Pose-Net) with Python code and deep models for direct 6DoF, 3D head pose estimation and face rendering (e.g., _frontalization_).
+The new code removes the need to run external facial landmark detection methods for alignment.
+Instead, it uses our extremely fast and robust, deep face pose estimator, described in [this paper](https://arxiv.org/abs/1708.07517).

 ![Teaser](http://www-bcf.usc.edu/~iacopoma/img/collect2.png)